JabRef/user-documentation/en/advanced/entryeditor/timestamp.md

 ## Configuration

-You can disable or enable this feature by entering **Options → Preferences → General**, and selecting/deselecting the line _'Mark new entries with addition date'_.
+You can disable or enable this feature by entering **File → Preferences → General**, and selecting/deselecting the line _'Mark new entries with addition date'_.

 If an entry with a timestamp is pasted or imported, the field is updated with the current date if _'Overwrite'_ is checked.
 The value of the timestamp field will be updated upon changes in the entry if _'Update timestamp on modification'_ is checked.